artur-29/RSA-accelerator/README.md

 6. Repeat, leaving one cycle between reads.

 Simulation:
 Use Modelsim Intel FPGA edition or Questa Intel FPGA edition.
 Modify top two lines of /Sim/modelsim/sim.do depending on folder location.
+Simulating with intended key size of 1024 bits, will be extremely slow on PCs.
+Use a server or decrease key size.